 Whether Coloradans are facing a job loss, health issue, disability or an unexpected financial challenge, food pantries play a key role in meeting the needs of those who weather these personal storms.
-Often serving the “first responders,” they provide food to families and individuals in their community, helping fill a crucial gap when there’s not enough money to buy groceries.
+Often serving as the “first responders,” they provide food to families and individuals in their community, helping fill a crucial gap when there’s not enough money to buy groceries.

-Results from the Colorado Food Pantry Network’s Client Satisfaction Survey show an overwhelming need that food pantries are trying to address.
+Results from the Colorado Food Pantry Network’s Client Input Survey show an overwhelming need that food pantries are trying to address.
 Among those who visit food pantries, almost half report that, over a six-month period, they run out of food before the end of month at least once.
 One-third of food pantry clients have skipped a meal so someone else in their household could eat, and almost one-third have gone to bed hungry.

 Food pantries in Colorado have the opportunity to join a statewide network and invest in improved collaboration, organizational efficiencies and collective action, so fewer people have to worry about when or where they will get their next meal.